OpenDMA/opendma-spec/OpenDMA-Spec.md

 The value returned by the read operation (§5) has to be of the data type defined by the numeric data type id read from the \[“opendam.org”, “DataType”\] Property of the corresponding property info for p.

+<u>Note1:</u>

+This section defines only a required set of properties for the objects of the class hierarchy, but it does not limit the actual properties to this set.

+An implementor might introduce additional properties for the class hierarchy root \[“opendma.org”, ”Object”\] without violating the conditions posed by the OpenDMA architecture.
+This allows the mapping of any existing class hierarchy into the OpenDMA object model.
 ## Section II: OpenDMA document management model

 While the first section has defined a common object oriented model that could represent nearly everything, this second section defines a set of classes specific for document management.